Q: Could you tell us more about yourself? We would love to find out who are you & what drew you to teaching English abroad?

 I liked how the TEFL course provided suggestions for how to set up your classroom for various activities.
 The TEFL course also provided me with a variety of game options based on the age of the children.
-Class sizes in Vietnam range from 40 to 60 children, so you can’t always set up the classroom as you’d like or play as many games as you’d like.
-However, throughout the course of my teaching career, I’ve learned to think on my feet and adapt the game to the class.
+Class sizes in Vietnam range from 40 to 60 children.
+So you can’t always set up the classroom as you’d like or play as many games as you’d like.
+However, I’ve learned to think on my feet and adapt the game to the class.

 So, I graduated from University in November 2018 with a bachelor’s degree in Earth Sciences, but to be honest, I had no idea what I wanted to do after graduation.
 I completed my TEFL training during the summer and decided there was no better time than this to come to Vietnam and teach English.
 It was also a technique for me to avoid making a decision on what I want to do for the rest of my life!!

-Can you tell us more about your life in Vietnam?
-What it was like?
+Q: Can you tell us more about your life in Vietnam?
+What was it like?

 When I initially arrived, I was struck by how warm and welcoming everyone was.
-I initially thought Vietnam wasn’t for me and that there was no way I’d stay for another year (oh how wrong I was), but as time went on, I grew to like the country.
+I initially thought Vietnam wasn’t for me.
+That there was no way I’d stay for another year, but as time went on, I grew to like the country.
 The way Vietnamese people drive was a culture shock, and their continual beeping took some getting accustomed to.
 When I return home in July, I suppose I’ll find it nearly too quiet!

-Did you get a chance to travel throughout Vietnam?
-And see any interesting places?
+Q: Did you get a chance to travel throughout Vietnam?
+And see any exciting places?

-Because it was the Lunar New Year soon after we arrived, we all spent a week in Danang and Hoi An.
+Because it was the Lunar New Year soon after we arrived, we spent a week in Danang and Hoi An.
 That was the longest time we’ve had off but we have tried to make the most of our weekends.
-We’ve been to Ninh Binh (twice since we loved it so much!), Sapa, Halong Bay, Cat Ba Island, and Mai Chau most recently.
+We’ve recently visited Ninh Binh (twice since we loved it so much!), Sapa, Halong Bay, Cat Ba Island, and Mai Chau.
 Vietnam is a stunning country with a lot to offer.
 We’re headed to the south of Vietnam to check off some more things on our list now that we’ve done teaching for the summer.